hansroh/skitai/README.rst

 .. code:: python

-  from tasks import auth
+  from services import auth

   app = Saddle (__name__)
   app.mount_with (auth, point = '/regist')

 Finally, route of login is "/regist/login".

-Sometimes function names are duplicated if like you import contributed tasks.
+Sometimes function names are duplicated if like you import contributed services.

 .. code:: python

-  from tasks import auth
+  from services import auth

   app = Saddle (__name__)
   app.mount_with (auth, point = '/regist', ns = "regist")